PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Sun, 24 Dec 2023 20:39:19 GMT
+⏰ Updated on Fri, 02 Feb 2024 00:05:02 GMT

-💭 Thought: Koding itu kayak puisi, butuh ritme dan inspirasi.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!